praekelt/mote/docs/pattern.rst

 It is worth noting that the indentation of the button inside of the ``code-example`` tag is not an accident.
 Indentation is treated as part of the pre-formatted text.

 A useful trick is to use ``{% render_element element %}`` in place of manually writing the markup into the code block.
-Similarly, one can also do this for variations, explained further down in this document.
+Similarly, one can also do this for variations of a pattern as such: ``{% render_element element.variationName %}``.

 Pattern Composition
 ###################